GeorgeShao/Thesaurize/README.md

 # Thesaurize
 Java application that uses Thesaurus.com to automatically substitute each word typed into the console with a synonym.

-**Development State:** Finished, may / may not receive future updates.

 **NOTICE:** This application is purely for amusement purposes.
 It is not sufficiently accurate enough to be used for academic or educational purposes.
 (TL;DR Don't use this to increase your english essay word count)

 ## Installation Instructions